mieweb/docs/content/features/system-administration/security/my-settings.md

 * Use DataVis in E-Sign: By default, the preference is set to Disabled which displays the Pending Reviews  in the legacy list view within the E-sign functionality.
 If Enabled, the ‘Pending Reviews' tab of e-sign will be listed in a datavis and can be worked on in a datavis format.
 * Use Legacy Report Page: By default, the preference is set to Disabled which displays the new report page.
 If Enabled, the legacy report page will be displayed instead of the new report page.
 * Use Medication Quick Notes: By default, the preference is set to Disabled.
 When enabled, the encounter presenting medications will display in a reconciled list with the subsections as<strong> ‘</strong>Unknown', ‘Taking', ‘Not Taking/PRN' or ‘Discontinued'.
 Available in RC202409 and newer only.
-* User Do Not Expire: By default, the preference is set to Disabled.
+* Use Do Not Expire: By default, the preference is set to Disabled.
 When enabled, providers are allowed to mark a prescription as ‘Do Not Expire' in order to prevent the prescription from expiring.
 Available in RC202409 and newer only.
+* Use Heading Level Change: Choose Yes or No. If set to No, the Change Heading Level tool will not be available in the encounter tools.
+If set to Yes, the Change Heading Level tool will be available for use in encounter heading sections.
+* New Language Translations: If enabled, language translations use the Loco client-side translation engine instead of legacy server-side translations.
+* New File Q: If enabled, a new datavis styled File Queue screen will be used instead of the legacy look.

 ### E-Chart